© WEP 2023

 After having thought carefully about why you want to be an exchange student, convinced your parents of the idea, spoken to your teachers and completed our application form, you should be assured that your chances of being accepted are high!
-Provided you meet the academic, health and broad personality requirements of your chosen program, there is usually little reason for us to prevent you from following your ambition and becoming an exchange student.
+Provided you meet the academic and personality requirements and are physically and emotionally healthy, there is usually little reason for us to prevent you from following your dream and becoming an exchange student.

 Generally, students must be between the ages of 15 and 18 when they begin their program.
-However, some countries have different age restrictions and accept students over the age of 18 or under the age of 15.
+However, some countries have different age restrictions and accept students under the age of 15.
 Mature 14-year-olds may apply for limited destinations (contact WEP for further information).
-Year 12 students may apply for a year 13 (gap year) program and go overseas for either a short-term, semester or year program.
-It is important that students apply while still at secondary school.

-Language experience is desirable, but not necessary, for most countries.
-However, at least two years prior language study is mandatory for France, China and German-speaking Switzerland and one year prior language study is required for Austria and Germany.
-Intensive language courses may, in some circumstances, meet language pre-requisites.
+Language experience is not necessary for most countries.
+Some countries do have a language prerequisite and you will need to have prior experience learning the language before you apply.
+Intensive language courses may, in some circumstances, meet language prerequisites.
 WEP strongly recommends language preparation prior to departure as language knowledge is of enormous benefit in assisting you to quickly adapt to your new family, school and life.

-Of course, there are English-speaking destinations (Canada, Ireland, UK and USA) available if you are not interested in learning another language.
+Of course, there are English-speaking destinations available if you are not interested in learning another language.